A printable PDF can be found at the end of this article.

 Correspond with anyone who has responsibilities for BOD meeting.

-Four weeks before zone board of directors meeting
+Four weeks before zone BOD meeting

-Send call to BOD meeting
+Send call to BOD meeting.

 At a zone event